-This contract is SOLE SOURCE because although the Heating Repair and Replacement Program (HRRP) is funded by the US Department of Health and Human Services, it is implemented in coordination with the US Department of Energy's (US DOE) Weatherization Assistance Program.
-The Weatherization Program is delivered by the New Hampshire Community Action Agencies (CAAs), as they have preferred status under US DOE grant guidance due to their nonprofit status, their role providing a range of services to clients eligible for weatherization, and their historical performance in delivering the Weatherization Assistance Program.
+This contract is SOLE SOURCE because of the US Department of Energy's (US DOE) grant guidance (10 CFR 440.15) giving Community Action Agencies preferred status for the Weatherization Assistance Program due to their non-profit status; their role providing a range of services to clients eligible for WAP; and their historical performance delivering the weatherization program.

-OSI is responsible for administering both the Weatherization Assistance Program and the HRRP.
-The objective of the Weatherization Assistance Program is to weatherize homes to reduce energy consumption and energy costs in low-income households.
-Priority is given to the elderly, disabled, households with infant children, and households with high energy usage.
-The HRRP funds provide important repairs or heating system replacements to eligible families whose heating systems have failed or which require repair in order to operate safely.
-Each year dozens of heating systems are repaired or replaced, providing much needed heat to low income families, and often enabling weatherization improvements to their homes.
+OSI is responsible for administering New Hampshire's statewide Weatherization Assistance Program (WAP).
+The objective of the program is to reduce energy consumption and the impact of energy costs in low-income households.
+Priority is given to the elderly, disabled, households with children, and households with high-energy usage.
+The funding in this contract will supplement WAP work.